SyeedaKudhsia8/Tech-Store-Sales-in-US/README.md

 ## Overview
 This project aims to analyze tech sales data in the United States using Python.
 The analysis is performed in a Jupyter Notebook, leveraging various Python libraries to clean, visualize, and interpret the data.
 The goal is to uncover insights and trends that can inform business decisions and strategies.

-## Table of Contents
-1. Introduction
-2. Merging the Data from Each Month into One File
-3. Data Cleaning
-4. Exploratory Data Analysis (EDA)
-5. Data Visualization
-6. Statistical Analysis
-7. Conclusion
-8. Future Work
-9. Dependencies
-10. Usage
-11. Contributing
-12. License

 ## Introduction
 The tech sales industry in the US is a dynamic and rapidly evolving sector.
 This project focuses on analyzing sales data to identify key trends, patterns, and insights.
 The analysis includes data cleaning, exploratory data analysis, visualization, and statistical analysis.